Wanaiysha/mppnp/README.md

 $make check
 $sudo make install
 ```
-Next, we need to git clone NuPPN from the NuGrid GitHub.
-However, currently, GitHub requires your token to access git clone from the terminal instead of using your password.
+Next, we need to git clone NuPPN from the NuGrid Gitlab.
+However, currently, Gitlab requires your token to access git clone from the terminal instead of using your password.

+1. Add ssh key to you gitlab account.
-Go to your GitHub settings:
+2. Go to your Gitlab settings:
 -Developer settings
 -Personal access tokens
 -Access classic